 Rating Rules.
 NAR is pleased to see that the proposed market reforms in all three bills include (1) uniform federal rating rules for the individual and very small employer markets, (2) guaranteed issue and guaranteed renewal rules, and (3) a prohibition on health status and pre-existing conditions as underwriting criteria.
-While the use of age as a rating criterion is one that may negatively impact our membership, we are supportive of its use as an appropriate rating factor, just as we support the use of geography.2
+While the use of age as a rating criterion is one that could negatively impact our membership, we are supportive of its use as an appropriate rating factor since these rules are more protective of our members than the great majority of current state laws.

-We greatly appreciate the rating changes championed by Senators Kerry and Snowe in the final Senate Finance bill.
-Changes to the bill's age rating criteria and the addition of provisions phasing in small group reforms in a timelier manner than had first been contemplated were welcomed ones.
-The age rating changes will result in lower premiums for our members.
-Implementing reforms and coverage mandates in a coordinated and timely manner will mean that larger realty firm employers will not be required to find coverage in a marketplace little different from today's or face penalties.
+We strongly believe that provisions phasing in individual and small group reforms in a timely manner are needed in any final Senate bill.
+Implementing reforms and coverage mandates in a coordinated and timely manner will mean that individuals and small realty firm employers will not be required to find coverage in a marketplace little different from today's or face penalties.